America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Fuel type solid

-Maximum flight range, km from 900 to 2500 depending on how you start
+Maximum flight range, km from 900 to 2500 depending on the starting method

-Maximum deviation from the target, m from 5 to 80
+Maximum deviation from target, m from 5 to 80

-Type of basing universal land mobile, surface, underwater, aviation
+Type of basing universal ground mobile, surface, underwater, aviation

-Various modifications of the Tomahawks are equipped with American submarines of the Ohio and Virginia classes, destroyers, missile cruisers, as well as the British nuclear submarines Trafalgar, Astyut, Swiftshur.
+Various modifications of the Tomahawks are equipped with American Ohio- and Virginia-class submarines, destroyers, missile cruisers, as well as the British nuclear submarines Trafalgar, Astute, and Swiftsure.

-American ballistic missiles, the list of which is not limited to the Tomahawk and Minuteman, are obsolete.
-BGM-109s are still in production today.
-The production of only the aviation series has been discontinued.
+American ballistic missiles, the list of which is not limited to Tomahawk and Minuteman, are obsolete.
+BGM-109 is still in production.
+Production of only the aviation series has been discontinued.

 R-36M "Satan"

-Modern Russian SS-18 silo-based ICBMs in various modifications have been and are the basis of Russia's nuclear triad.
-These best missiles in the world have no analogues: neither in terms of flight range, nor in terms of technological equipment, nor in terms of maximum charge power.
+Modern Russian silo-based ICBM missiles SS-18 various modifications, was and is the basis of Russia’s nuclear triad.
+These world's best missiles have no analogues: neither in flight range, nor in technological equipment, nor in maximum charge power.

-They cannot be effectively countered by modern air defense systems.
+Modern air defense systems cannot effectively counter them.
 "Satan" has become the embodiment of the most modern ballistic technology.
-It destroys all types of targets and entire positional areas, ensures the inevitability of a retaliatory nuclear strike in the event of an attack on the Russian Federation.
+It destroys all types of targets and entire positional areas, ensuring the inevitability of a retaliatory nuclear strike in the event of an attack on the Russian Federation.

 TTX ICBM SS-18: